LeonidBabkin/Task-manager-app/README.md

 ```

-Start it local in development mode --> The dev server will be at http://127.0.0.1:8000;
+Start it locally in development mode --> The dev server will be at http://127.0.0.1:8000;

 ```
 make dev